michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 <figcaption>src/trying_sesterl.app.src</figcaption>
 </figure>

-And obvoiusly, it also needs our main module code.
+And obviously, it also needs our main module code.
 Sesterl source files have a `.sest` file extension.
 The syntax is similar to Standard ML or OCaml.

 <figure markdown="1">
 ```sml